MARTIMM/gnome-gtk3/Design-docs/Design.md

   the parents
 end note

-class TopLevelInterfaceSupport < Catch all interface > {
+'class TopLevelInterfaceSupport < Catch all interface > {
-  _interface()
+'  _interface()
-}
+'}

-note right of TopLevelInterfaceSupport
+'note right of TopLevelInterfaceSupport
-  Not sure if this support class is needed end note
+'  Not sure if this support class
+'  is needed
+'end note

 interface SomeGxxxInterface < Interface > {
   _interface()
 }
+Interface  SomeGxxxInterface<Interface>
+class SomeGxxxInterface <<(R,#80ffff)>>

-note right of SomeGxxxInterface
+note top of SomeGxxxInterface
   There wil be no <b>new()</b>, <b>BUILD()</b>
   or any use of storage of native objects.